You will learn

 What types of personal data do you process, where is it hosted, who is it shared with, and how long is it retained?

 Information about the data that we process and the measures we take to protect it can be found in our Data Processing Addendum (DPA).
 Security measures are specifically outlined in Attachment 2 to the Addendum.
-You can also read our entire Terms of Service, where GDPR and a link to our DPA are available in section 6.3.
+You can also read our entire Terms of Service.

 Should we be updating the fine print when we capture emails that include any information about how their data is being stored in Klaviyo?